NICMx/Jool/doc/usr/index.markdown

 But just to make things clear, this is the status of the project as of now:

-Jool is still <a href="https://github.com/NICMx/NAT64/issues/41" target="_blank">one feature away</a> from being 100% RFC 6146 compliant.
-That doesn't stop the IPv6-IPv4 translation mechanism from being functional, however.
+As far as we know, Jool is a fully-fledged stateless/stateful NAT64, according to [RFCs 6145, 6146 and others](intro-jool.html#compliance).
+We're currently working on updates (such as [FTP over NAT64](http://tools.ietf.org/html/rfc6384) and [Host-Based Edge Translation](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc-2xlat-00#section-3.1)).

-Our latest release is version <a href="https://github.com/NICMx/NAT64/issues?q=milestone%3A3.2.2" target="_blank">3.2.2</a>.
+Our latest release is version <a href="https://github.com/NICMx/NAT64/issues?q=milestone%3A3.3.0" target="_blank">3.3.0</a>.

 -------------------